xkeshav/watch/README.md

-# Welcome to @xkeshav/watch
+# @xkeshav/watch

 A developer friendly utility to watch data/variable runtime which help to debug React code fast( in console or within page)

-This package comes with three variation to debug any data
+This npm package comes with three variation to debug data within react application

 1. `<Watch>` component
-2. `watchThis` method
+2. `watchThis()` method
 3. `<WatchJson>` component

 ## Install